×

 • Your teams (managers, logisticians) need to access the WMS from different locations (multi-site, teleworking).

-• You want to ensure your warehouse management software is always up-to-date, efficient, and secure, without managing migration projects.
+• You want to ensure that your warehouse management software is always up-to-date, efficient and secure, without managing migration projects.

-• You want a WMS solution that integrates easily into your ecosystem (ERP, TMS , e-commerce).
+• You want a WMS solution that integrates easily with your ecosystem (ERP, TMS, e-commerce).

 For the vast majority of distribution and manufacturing operations in 2026, the SaaS logistics solution model has become the preferred choice.